Days of Destruction, Days of Revolt: Structure

-The book is interspersed with interviews with several individuals as well as monographs capturing the devastation caused to people and the environment by unchecked post-industrial free market capitalism in the United States, in so called sacrifice zones.
+Interspersed with interviews from several individuals, as well as monographs that capture the devastation caused to people and the environment, the book investigates ramifications of unchecked post-industrial free market capitalism in the United States.

 Reception

 A review in The New York Times by Philipp Meyer was generally positive, and especially praised Sacco's illustrations and storytelling.
 Meyer was more critical of Hedges' contributions, describing his writings as "brilliant at depicting human life at the extremes of existence" but similar in tone to a "high priest."
 Both Meyer and a separate review by anarchist writer Kristian Williams negatively received the final chapter, which covered the Occupy movement.
 Williams' review was otherwise positive.

 Days of Destruction, Days of Revolt received positive reviews in NJ.com and Library Journal.